PULSED

 electrode results in low weld current density resulting in "low weld dilution".

-its a "single" electrode process,
+The ESW is a "single" electrode process,

 and weld position restricted,

-flux are high,
+fluxes are high,

-American vessels are clad in Japan.
+American vessels are ESW clad in Japan.

 Utilizing

-a unique MIG weld wire found by Ed, and cladding equipment developed by WSI, has
+a unique MIG weld wire found by Ed, and cladding equipment developed by WSI, Ed produced "single pass", MIG layer clad 347 welds

 In comparison to the ESW and SAW process, thanks to the large differences in consumable